ChukwudiOgbonna/ChukwudiOgbonna/README.md

 - 🌱 I’m currently learning **Data Structures and Algorithms**

-- 👯 I’m looking to collaborate on **Data Engineering and Data Science Projects**
+- 👯 I’m looking to collaborate on **Data Engineering and Machine Learning Engineering Projects**

 - 💬 Ask me about **Python, Docker, Kubernetes**